timjogorman/RicherEventDescription/guidelines.md

 the rephrasal attempt seems to change the meaning in this one, and thus these should be different IDENT chains:

-- If *someone} chooses not to vote, then *they choose to give *their} opponents all the power.
-This is another case of well what did *they} bloody well expect to happen?
+- If *someone* chooses not to vote, then *they* choose to give *their* opponents all the power.
+This is another case of well what did *they* bloody well expect to happen?